-B. Activities Incompatible with Public Duties.
+B. No commissioner may have an undisclosed Activities Incompatible with Public Duties.

-Except as described herein, no commissioner may have an interest, financial or otherwise, direct or indirect, or engage in a business or transaction or professional activity or incur an obligation of any nature that is in conflict with the proper discharge of the commissioner's official duties.
+Except as described herein, no commissioner may have an interest, financial or otherwise, direct or indirect, or engage in a business or transaction or professional activity, or incur an obligation of any nature that is in conflict with the proper discharge of the commissioner's official duties.

-C. Improper Compensation.
+D. Improper Compensation.

-No commissioner may, directly or indirectly, ask for, give, receive, or agree to receive any compensation, gift, reward, or gratuity from a source for performing, omitting, or deferring the performance of any official duty unless otherwise authorized by law.
+No commissioner may, directly or indirectly, ask for or, give or, receive, or agree to receive any compensation, gift, reward, or gratuity from a source for performing or, omitting, or deferring the performance of any official duty, unless otherwise authorized by law.

+Section 4.
+Financial or Beneficial 3.
+Interest.

-Section 3.
-Interest in Contracts.
+in Contracts.